isladjan/particles-playground/README.md

 Custom shaders handle particle behavior, transforming images into interactive displays.
 It supports dynamic effects like texture transitions, mouse and touch interactions, and a flowing "tail" effect for interaction with particles.
 Performance is optimized with FPS limiting and throttled events.

 This project utilizes GLSL 2D simplex noise within the shaders, originally developed by [Ian McEwan](https://github.com/ashima/webgl-noise/blob/master/src/noise2D.glsl).
-Part of the vertex shader is also inspired by examples from Shadertoy, but since this is an updated version of my years-old project, the original reference has been lost.
+This project is inspired by [Bruno Imbrizi's Interactive Particles](https://github.com/brunoimbrizi/interactive-particles).

 For a more in-depth demo - check out my full Live Online example @ https://isladjan.com/work/3/quotes/